-To the Corporation's knowledge, no director or executive officer of the Corporation is, at the date of this Annual Information Form, or has been, within 10 years before the date of the Annual Information Form, a director, chief executive officer or chief financial officer of any company that, while that person was acting in that capacity, (i) was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) was subject to an event that resulted, after the director, chief executive officer or chief financial officer, in the company being the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive officer, in the company being the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days except for Louis Morin who was executive officer of Quebecor Inc. when the Autorité des marchés financiers imposed a management cease trade order from April 2 to May 20, 2008, in the context of the late filing of Quebecor's 2007 annual financial statements and related management's discussion and analysis following the filing of Quebecor World Inc. for creditor protection under the Companies' Creditors Arrangement Act (Canada).
+To the Corporation's knowledge, no director or executive officer of the Corporation is, at the date of this Annual Information Form, or has been, within 10 years before the date of the Annual Information Form, a director, chief executive officer or chief financial officer of any company that, while that person was acting in that capacity, (i) was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) was subject to an event that resulted, after the director, chief executive officer or chief financial officer ceased to be a director or executive officer, in the company being the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days except for Louis Morin who was executive officer of Quebecor Inc. when the Autorité des marchés financiers imposed a management cease trade order from April 2 to May 20, 2008, in the context of the late filing of Quebecor's 2007 annual financial statements and related management's discussion and analysis following the filing of Quebecor World Inc. for creditor protection under the Companies' Creditors Arrangement Act (Canada).